Skip to content

 InterfaceAccessAuthScope

-Admin panel/admin on tenant subdomainSession (browser)One tenant — users, clients, settings
+Admin panel/admin on tenant subdomainSession (browser)Single tenant — users, clients, settings

-Platform portal_platforms subdomain (e.g. _platforms.example.com)Session (platform_admin role)All tenants — cross-tenant ops
+Platform portal_platforms.<base>Session (platform_admin role)All tenants — cross-tenant operations

-Management API/api/v1 on any subdomainJWT Bearer (M2M)Programmatic — full CRUD, CI/CD, automation
+Management API/api/v1 on any subdomainJWT Bearer (M2M)Programmatic — CRUD, CI/CD, automation

 The admin panel uses internal routes and does not call the Management API.
 They are independent interfaces to the same underlying services.

 The Management API uses JWT Bearer tokens obtained via the OAuth2 Client Credentials grant.
-Tokens are verified against the tenant’s JWKS using algorithms RS256, PS256, or ES256, with audience urn:parako:api:v1 and a 30-second clock tolerance.
+Tokens are verified against the tenant’s JWKS using RS256, PS256, or ES256, with audience urn:parako:api:v1 and a 15-second clock tolerance (features.oidc.clock_tolerance).

 Terminal window